-- Identifying geographical specific adult services which are able to provide for the needs of young adults with diabetes in Auckland and presenting these options to families
+- Identifying local young adult services that provide specialist care for young adults with diabetes in Auckland

-- Ensuring that there is no significant gap in care between leaving the paediatric service and entering the adult service and that the young person is not lost to follow-up care
+- Ensuring that there is no gap in care between leaving paediatric services and entering young adult services

 Our greatest concern as health professionals is that adolescents may become lost in the process and cease regular attendance with specialised services.
-This is likely to be associated with poor adherence to treatment and increased risk of acute and long-term complications of diabetes
+This is likely to be associated with increased risk of acute and long-term complications of diabetes

-All families are scheduled a formal consultation with the Diabetes Transition Nurse Coordinator at the first appointment within the Adolescent Transition Clinic.
-Families are also issued with a Diabetes Adolescent Starter pack at this first appointment.
-This Transition Starter Pack outlines what families can expect within the Diabetes Adolescent Transition Programme.
+All young people are scheduled a formal consultation with a Transition Lead person within regular outpatient clinic around the age of 14 years.
+At this time, young people and their families are issued with a Diabetes Adolescent Starter pack.
+This pack outlines what families can expect within the Diabetes Adolescent Transition Programme.

-- The opportunity for young people to be seen on their own, with the option of bringing their care-giver/parent(s) into the consult when they feel appropriate
+- The opportunity for young people to be seen on their own for some of the consultation.

-- The opportunity for care-givers/parent(s) to meet with team members (Nurse Specialist/medical staff/Dietitian) separately to the main consultatation so that any issues of concern may be addressed and to provide much needed parent(s)/care-giver based psychosocial support
+- The opportunity for care-givers/parent(s) to meet with team members (Nurse Specialist/medical staff/Dietitian) separately to the main consultation if there are issues of concern

 More From Starship

 Link to the ADHB website for information on adult health services